 This light will come on when your Enhanced Traction System is limiting wheel spin.
-See Enhanced Traction System Active Light on page 3-31.
+See Enhanced Traction System Active Light on page 3-29.

 You may feel or hear the system working, but this is normal.
+This light will also come on when the anti-lock brake system is working.